After fearsome dust storm rips Phoenix area, trees cleaned up and power restored

 The weather was warm and clear in the Phoenix area Tuesday, with scattered thunderstorms giving way to hot and dry weather through the rest of the week.

 Golden reported from Seattle.
-Associated Press writer Felicia Fonseca in Flagstaff, Arizona, contributed.
+Associated Press writer Felicia Fonseca in Flagstaff, Arizona, and Mead Gruver in Cheyenne, Wyoming, contributed.